openafs-contrib/openafs-robotest/README.md

     setclock = no

 The OpenAFS installation and setup is done using ssh with keyfiles.
-The `sshkeys` helper command is provided to create an ssh key pair and distribute the public keys to each test servers.
-Run the following on the primary host to create and distribute the ssh keys.
+The `ssh` subcommand is provided to create an ssh key pair and distribute the public keys to each test server.
+Run the following on the primary host to create and distribute the ssh key.

     $ afs-robotest ssh create
     $ afs-robotest ssh dist